CitizenLabDotCo/citizenlab/docs/README.md

 ## Next release

+/

+## 2021-01-14

 ### Added
-- Ability to customize the input term for a project
+- Ability to customize the input term (before 'idea' by default) for a project

-/
+### Changed
+- The word 'idea' was removed from as many places as possible from the platform, replaced with more generic copy.

 ## 2021-01-13